superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 text_embedder.warm_up()
 ```

+This approach is often referred to as **dense retrieval**.

 ### Hybrid Search

-Besides using the InMemoryEmbeddingRetriever and SentenceTransformersTextEmbedder to perform dense retrieval (above), we can enhance retrieval accuracy through [hybrid search](https://superlinked.com/vectorhub/optimizing-rag-with-hybrid-search-and-reranking) techniques.
-Traditional keyword search, such as BM25, has its merits in certain contexts due to its high precision, and can be combined with dense retrieval to improve retrieval results overall.
-Though hybrid search is not a direct Haystack component, it can be implemented by querying with both retrievers, and then merging results in your pipeline, as we indicate in the snippet below.
+We can enhance retrieval accuracy beyond what we can achieve using dense retrieval (InMemoryEmbeddingRetriever and SentenceTransformersTextEmbedder) by employing [hybrid search](https://superlinked.com/vectorhub/optimizing-rag-with-hybrid-search-and-reranking).
+Traditional keyword search, such as BM25, is highly precise in certain contexts, and can be combined with dense retrieval to improve retrieval results overall.
+Though hybrid search is not an inherent Haystack component, it can be implemented by querying with both retrievers, and then merging results in your pipeline, as we indicate in the snippet below.

 ```python
 from haystack.components.retrievers.in_memory import InMemoryBM25Retriever